isabella232/primetime.en/help/TVSDK-3.0-for-Android/android-3.0-advertising/ad-insertion/content-resolver/android-3.0-content-resolver.md

 snippet: y
 ---

-# Customize opportunity generators and content resolvers{#customize-opportunity-generators-and-content-resolvers}
+# Customize opportunity generators and content resolvers overview{#customize-opportunity-generators-and-content-resolvers}

 An opportunity generator identifies placement opportunities by custom tags in a stream, ad signaling mode custom markers, and so on.
 The opportunity generator sends these placement opportunities to the content resolver, which customizes the content/ad insertion workflow based on the placement opportunity's properties and metadata.